tbraly/campus_ztp/README.md

 ## Additional Notes:

-* In the Excel spreadsheet, the sheet used for switch configuration must be named "SWITHCES"
+* In the Excel spreadsheet, the sheet used for switch configuration must be named "SWITCHES"

 ## Actions